 Welcome to The Curriculum Center for Family and Consumer Sciences.
 We celebrate 50+ years of continued quality curriculum development for family and consumer sciences educators.

-As the only curriculum center in the nation that specializes in the development of curriculum materials for family and consumer sciences, our staff works to support educators with a broad range of resources, from online, to print, to multimedia, to professional development training.
-We understand the complexities of education that you face today.
+As the only curriculum center in the nation specializing in the development of curriculum materials for family and consumer sciences, our staff works to support educators with a broad range of resources: online, print, multimedia, and professional development training.
+We understand the complexities of education that FCS educators face today.
 Your hard work in the classroom inspires us to create curricula that keep you at the top of your game.
 All 36 online curricula follow the same format allowing for easier navigation from lesson to lesson.
 We provide you with all of the elements needed to make lessons rigorous and relevant to your classes.

-found in the eight units includes background information for the teacher, teaching
+Each module found in the eight units includes background information for the teacher,

-strategies organized by age of audience, learning activities and answers, and reproducible
+teaching strategies organized by age of audience, learning activities and answers,

 Learn More »